lsst/LDM-135/index.rst

-Up until recently, Greenplum powered one of the largest (if not the largest) database setups: eBay was using it to manage 6.5 petabytes of data on a 96-node cluster [20].
+Up until recently, Greenplum powered one of the largest (if not the largest) database setups: eBay was using it to manage 6.5 petabytes of data on a 96-node cluster [dbms209]_.
 We are in close contact with the key eBay developers of this system, including Oliver Ratzesberger.

 We are in contact with the Greenplum CTO: Luke Lonergan.

-08/28/2008: Greenplum announced supporting MapReduce [49]
+08/28/2008: Greenplum announced supporting MapReduce [Greenplum]_.

 Acquired by EMC in July 2010.